-- The need for higher risk consciousness, meaning that risk and opportunity management should be a part of the corporate culture and understood as everyone’s task
+- The need for higher risk consciousness, meaning that risk and opportunity management should be a part of the corporate culture and understood as everyone’s task.

-- The need for a common language for risk to save time and confusion
+- The need for a common language for risk to save time and confusion.

-- The need to have common objectives and understand the impact of potential risks on those objectives
+- The need to have common objectives and understand the impact of potential risks on those objectives.

-Following a pilot phase, in 2010 ARM 5 provided the functionality and security The Airbus Group required to pull together risk management information across multiple networks and entities.
-Security was important to Airbus Group, because of its many government contracts in the military sector where certain principles have to be met.
+Following a pilot phase, in 2010 ARM 5 provided the functionality and security the Airbus Group required to pull together risk management information across multiple networks and entities.
+Security was important to the Airbus Group, because of its many government contracts in the military sector where certain principles have to be met.

-Benefits from using Active Risk Manager:
+Benefits from Using Active Risk Manager

-Active Risk Manager will support thousands of users on a daily basis which means it is a robust and well-accepted system.
+Active Risk Manager will support thousands of users on a daily basis which means it is a robust and well-accepted system: